MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 ## Before you start
 This section lists information you should gather and accounts and network entities you should have before starting ATA installation.

--   **Domain controllers** running on Windows Server 2008 and later.
+-   **Domain controllers** running Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2.
+Read only domain controllers (RODC) are supported.
+Server core is not supported.

 -   **User account and password** with read access to **all objects** in the domains that will be monitored.

     > [!NOTE]
     > If you have set custom ACLs on various Organizational Units (OU) in your domain, make sure that the selected user has read permissions to those OUs.

+-   Have a list of all subnets used on your network for VPN and Wi-Fi, which reassign IP addresses between devices within a very short period of time (seconds or minutes).
+You will want to identify these short-term lease subnets so that ATA can reduce their cache lifetime to accommodate the fast re-assignment between devices.
+See [Install ATA](/advanced-threat-analytics/DeployUse/install-ata) for short-term lease subnet configuration.
-    Optional: User should have read only permissions on the Deleted Objects container.
+-    Optional: User should have read only permissions on the Deleted Objects container.
 This will allow ATA to detect bulk deletion of objects in the domain.
 For information about configuring read only permissions on the Deleted Objects container, see the **Changing permissions on a deleted object container** section in the [View or Set Permissions on a Directory Object](https://technet.microsoft.com/library/cc816824%28v=ws.10%29.aspx) topic.

 -   Optional: A user account of a user who has no network activities.
 This account will be configured as the ATA Honeytoken user.
 To configure the Honeytoken user you will need the SID of the user account, not the username.

 -   Optional: In addition to collecting and analyzing network traffic to and from the domain controllers, ATA can use Windows event 4776 to further enhance ATA Pass-the-Hash detection.
 This can be received from your SIEM or by  setting Windows Event Forwarding from your domain controller.
 Events collected provide ATA with additional information that is not available via the domain controller network traffic.

--   It may be useful for you to have a list of all subnets used on your network for VPN and Wi-Fi, which reassign IP addresses between devices within a very short period of time (seconds or minutes).
-You will want to identify these short-term lease subnets so that ATA can reduce their cache lifetime to accommodate the fast re-assignment between devices.
-See [Install ATA](/advanced-threat-analytics/DeployUse/install-ata) for short-term lease subnet configuration.

 ## ATA Center requirements
 This section lists the requirements for the ATA Center.
+### General
 The ATA Center supports installation on a server running Windows Server 2012 R2.
-Run Windows Update and make sure all important updates are installed.
- The number of domain controllers you are monitoring and the load on each of the domain controllers dictates the hardware requirements.
+The ATA Center can be installed on a server that is a member of a domain or workgroup.

 Installation of the ATA Center as a virtual machine is supported.
-For more information see [Configure port mirroring](configure-port-mirroring.md).

 If you run the ATA Center as a virtual machine, shut down the server before creating a new checkpoint to avoid potential database corruption.

-> [!NOTE]
-> - The ATA Center can be installed on a server that is a member of a domain or workgroup.
->
-> - The ATA Center requires a minimum of 21 days of data for user behavioral analytics.
->
-> - For more information on hardware requirements, see [ATA capacity planning](ata-capacity-planning.md).
+### Server specifications
+The ATA database requires that you disable Non-uniform memory access (NUMA).
+This is done in the BIOS setting of the server.
+Your system may refer to NUMA as Node Interleaving, in which case you will have to enable Node Interleaving.
+See your BIOS documentation for more information.<br>
+For optimal performance, set the **Power Option** of the ATA Center to **High Performance**.<br>
+The number of domain controllers you are monitoring and the load on each of the domain controllers dictates the server specifications needed see [ATA capacity planning](ata-capacity-planning.md) for more details.

 ### Time synchronization
 The ATA Center server, the ATA Gateway servers and the domain controllers must have time synchronized to within 5 minutes of each other.

-### BIOS settings
-The ATA database necessitates that you **disable** Non-uniform memory access (NUMA) in the BIOS.
-Your system may refer to NUMA as Node Interleaving, in which case you will have to **enable** Node Interleaving.
-See your BIOS documentation for more information.

 ### Network adapters
-Requirements:
+You should have the following:

--   One network adapter
+-   At least one network adapter

--   Two IP addresses
+-   Two IP addresses (recommended but not required)

 Communication between the ATA Center and the ATA Gateway is encrypted using SSL on port 443.
 Additionally, the ATA Console runs on IIS and is secured using SSL on port 443. **Two IP addresses** are recommended.
 The ATA Center service will bind port 443 to the first IP address and IIS will bind port 443 to the second IP address.